hugorbarbosa/cpp-project-template/README.md

 - Get a copy of this template.
 - Adjust the `CMakeLists` files to use your project files.
-- Update prefix on the name of some CMake variables (`CXXPROJT_`) to use your project name.
+- Update prefix on the name of some CMake variables (`CPROJT_`) to use your project name.
 - Remove unused files and directories.
 - Update include guards on header files.
 - Adjust copyrights in files.
 - Replace the license file with the one specific to your project.
-- Adjust clang-format, clang-tidy, and doxygen configuration files, as well as some of its parameters automatically configured by CMake.
+- Adjust clang-format, clang-tidy, doxygen and cmake-format/cmake-lint configuration files, as well as some of its parameters automatically configured by CMake.
 - Update the `CMakePresets.json` file (e.g., CMake variables defined there).
 - `Dockerfile` might be adjusted to your needs.
 - Update this README to have only the sections that make sense for your project.